vstinner/misc/cpython/pep-coordinated-python-release.rst

 Distributed CI
 ==============

-Checking if projects of the `selected projects`_ are running well on the master branch of Python can be automated using a distributed CI.
+Checking if `selected projects`_ are compatible with the master branch of Python can be automated using a distributed CI.

 Existing CIs can be reused.